Freudian Psychology

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

 When Sigmund Freud developed his psychoanalytic theories, he proposed ideas that had never been considered.
-His theories laid the groundwork for modern psychology.
-However, some psychologists find fault with Freud's ideas today and doubt whether Freudian psychology is still relevant.
-Despite these contradictions, Freud's theories have had a significant impact and can often be seen behind current psychology trends.
+His theories as outlined in The Standard Edition of the Complete Psychological Works of Sigmund Freud—one of the key works of Sigmund Freud—laid the groundwork for modern psychology.
+However, some psychologists find fault with Freud's ideas today.
+Despite these objections, Freud's theories have had a significant impact and can often be seen behind current psychology trends and ideas.
 To understand whether this type of psychology is still relevant, looking at current and past research can be helpful.

 Getty/AnnaStills